 - Voss Plastic Water Bottles

-Mineral oil is the magic behind this water!
+Mineral oil is the magic behind this bottle!
 When you use water, your discovery bottle will rust.
-However, mineral oil makes this rust-resistant and usually rust-free!
+However, mineral oil makes this rust-free!
+Just make sure there is no water in your bottle at all!

 You can buy mineral oil at your local grocery store.
 I found it for $2 on sale.
 Some dollar stores have it too.
 Baby oil can also be substituted because it’s main ingredient is mineral oil.